 Most marketers talk about the client and agency sides.
 You are either on one side or the other.
 But there is a third side that is often overlooked and often the most important: the technical side.

-Account managers that have had experience working on both the client and agency sides have an advantage in developing digital strategies because of their operational experience.
-Thinking outside the box is very important in digital marketing and innovative ideas often derive from operational experiences.
+Account managers with experience working on both the client and agency sides have an advantage in developing digital strategies because of their operational experience.
+Thinking outside the box is very important in digital marketing, and innovative ideas often derive from operational experiences.

 Once you have shortened your list to only the legitimate contenders, ask yourself what you really want from this relationship.
 Everybody wants something a little different from their agency relationship.
 Marketing is supposed to be fun for business owners who are doing all the mundane operational tasks needed to run their business.
 So, choose an agency that aligns with your personality and availability and is also fun to work with.

-I was once hired as a chief information officer for a billion dollar organization, and I asked my boss why I was chosen over some heavy hitters in the industry, as I was relatively young.
+I was once hired as a chief information officer for a billion-dollar organization.
+I asked my boss why I was chosen over some heavy hitters in the industry, as I was relatively young.
 He told me, “I like to hire people with a degree in mathematics and who also pass my beer test.”
 When I asked what that meant, he said, “At the end of the day, I ask myself if I want to have a beer with this person.”
-I told him I have heard that before.
+I told him I had heard that before.